E3Coders/eloquent/README.md

-This repository contain notes on the eloquent's chapter and correction of exercises.
+This repository contain notes on the eloquent's chapter and solutions of exercises.